giantswarm/docs/src/content/guides/deploying-istio/index.md

 $ helm template /tmp/liveness/giantswarm_liveness-chart_XXX/liveness-chart /tmp/liveness.yaml
 ```

-For on premise installation pass the ingress port which your ingress controller will listen.
+For an on premises installation, pass the ingress port which your ingress controller will listen.
 Remember it will be provided by the Giant Swarm support team.
 If you replace the main ingress controller it will be `30010`.

 ```nohighlight
 $ helm template /tmp/liveness/giantswarm_liveness-chart_XXX/liveness-chart /tmp/liveness.yaml --set ingress.port=30010